Posts in the 'book' Category

 Hay Bale Seating Option

-Whether your wedding is on a farm, in a barn, at a vineyard or just in your backyard, you have the option of using hay bales as seating for your ceremony.
+Whether your wedding is on a farm, in a barn, at a vineyard or just in your back yard, you have the option of using hay bales as seating for your ceremony.
 If you are worried that this look might be “too country,” add a vintage twist by adding faded tablecloths, mismatched lace and even muted colored blankets help to dress up the hay bales.
-Many times farms have more hay on hand then they have a use for, so reach out to local farms to see if you buy the hay from them or go right to the source and work with a hay farm and have them delivered to your wedding site.
+Farms may have more hay on hand then they have a use for, so reach out to local farms to see if you buy the hay from them or go right to the source and work with a hay farm and have them delivered to your wedding site.

 About Maggie Lord: